-HUD's proposed categorizations of safe harbor and rebuttable presumption are similar, but not identical to those of the CFPB.
-The CFPB final rule does not establish a "safe harbor qualified mortgage" or a "rebuttable presumption qualified mortgage" per se.
-Rather, the CFPB final rule provides separate definitions of "higher-priced covered transaction" and "qualified mortgage" and then states that (1) a qualified mortgage that is not a higher-priced transaction complies with the ability-torepay requirements; and (2) a qualified mortgage that is a higher-priced transaction is presumed to comply with the ability-to-repay requirements.
-Even though the CFPB final rule is structured in this way to provide only a single definition of "qualified mortgage," the preamble to the CFPB final rule acknowledges that the result is that "the final rule distinguishes between two types of qualified mortgages based on the mortgage's APR relative to the APOR."
-See the CFBP final rule at 78 FR 6505.
-The CFPB final rule also acknowledges that the definition of "qualified mortgage" may be structured in different ways, and the Federal Reserve Board's proposed rule on qualified mortgage (76 FR 27390, May 11, 2011) proposed two alternative definitions of a qualified mortgage, one that would have operated as a legal safe harbor, and one that would have provided a rebuttable presumption of compliance.
+HUD's proposed categorizations of safe harbor and rebuttable presumption are similar, but not identical to those CFPB.
+The CFPB final rule does not establish a "safe harbor qualified mortgage" or a "rebuttable presumption q mortgage" per se.
+Rather, the CFPB final rule provides separate definitions of "higher-priced covered transaction "qualified mortgage" and then states that (1) a qualified mortgage that is not a higher-priced transaction complies the ability-to-repay requirements; and (2) a qualified mortgage that is a higher-priced transaction is presumed to with the ability-to-repay requirements.
+Even though the CFPB final rule is structured in this way to provide only a definition of "qualified mortgage," the preamble to the CFPB final rule acknowledges that the result is that "the fir distinguishes between two types of qualified mortgages based on the mortgage's APR relative to the APOR."
+Se CFBP final rule at 78 FR 6505.
+The CFPB final rule also acknowledges that the definition of "qualified mortgage" be structured in different ways, and the Federal Reserve Board's proposed rule on qualified mortgage (76 FR 27 May 11, 2011) proposed two alternative definitions of a qualified mortgage, one that would have operated as a le safe harbor, and one that would have provided a rebuttable presumption of compliance.
 See 78 FR 6417, 6508.

 APR (Annual Percentage Rate) relative to APOR (Average Prime Offer Rate).
-Similar to the CFPB final rule, HUD's proposed rule would distinguish between the two types of qualified mortgages based on the mortgage's APR relative to the APOR for the great majority of FHA-insured single family mortgages.
-Using the APR relative to APOR to distinguish between safe harbor and rebuttable presumption for most loans provides consistency with a significant feature of the CFPB rule.18 The CFPB final rule, at 12 CFR 1026.35, consistent with section 129C(b)(2)(B) of TILA, provides for CFPB to set the APOR for a comparable transaction and to publish such rate.
+Similar to the CFPB final rule, HU proposed rule would distinguish between the two types of qualified mortgages based on the mortgage's APR rel the APOR for the great majority of FHA-insured single family mortgages.
+Using the APR relative to APOR to disi between safe harbor and rebuttable presumption for most loans provides consistency with a significant feature c CFPB rule.
+(18) The CFPB final rule, at 12 CFR 1026.35, consistent with section 129C(b)(2)(B) of TILA, provides CFPB to set the APOR for a comparable transaction and to publish such rate.

-Title I single family mortgages are specialized products that require further study to determine additional parameters for distinguishing the rebuttable presumption and safe harbor qualified mortgages.
-As referenced above, HUD proposes to designate them as safe harbor qualified mortgages so as not to interfere with current lending practices until appropriate parameters to distinguish between safe harbor and rebuttable presumption mortgages under Title I can be determined.
+Title I single family mortgages are specialized products that require further study to determine additional parame distinguishing the rebuttable presumption and safe harbor qualified mortgages.
+As referenced above, HUD prop designate them as safe harbor qualified mortgages so as not to interfere with current lending practices until appr parameters to distinguish between safe harbor and rebuttable presumption mortgages under Title I can be deter

-HUD's purpose in establishing two categories of qualified mortgages for the bulk of loans it insures is to maintain consistency with the TILA statutory criteria defining qualified mortgage, as well as the CFPB's definition, to the extent consistent with the National Housing Act.
-The difference in structure from the CFPB final rule is that HUD proposes to incorporate the APR as an internal element of HUD's definition of qualified mortgages that would distinguish the safe harbor qualified mortgages from the rebuttable presumption qualified mortgages.
-The CFPB's "higher-priced covered transaction" is an external element that is applied to a single definition of
+HUD's purpose in establishing two categories of qualified mortgages for the bulk of loans it insures is to maintair consistency with the TILA statutory criteria defining qualified mortgage, as well as the CFPB's definition, to the e consistent with the National Housing Act.
+The difference in structure from the CFPB final rule is that HUD proportion incorporate the APR as an internal element of HUD's definition of qualified mortgages that would distinguish the harbor qualified mortgages from the rebuttable presumption qualified mortgages.
+The CFPB's "higher-priced cov transaction" is an external element that is applied to a single definition of "qualified mortgage."